The Analogy Trap

 Connection bandwidth refers only to the establishment of the FTL pipeline.
 Only after a superluminal pipeline is established can you define the information bandwidth.
 Also while they are not the same thing, they are not totally separate entities - the amount of information you can transfer vitally depends on the quality of your connection, hence the great effort to provide as much external control as possible.

 So, how do you do this in practical terms?
 There are several ways.
 The first method is straightforward.
 To reduce noise in a conventional transmitter, you simply make the bandwidth narrow.
 This comes from the fact that there is a certain amount of noise produced when you make a carrier.
 By limiting the carrier to as narrow a range as possible, you in effect, are also reducing the total amount of noise being transmitted.
 In a regular radio, this isn't critical - as long as the range of frequencies being sent is not so wide that it overlaps another channel, it is not worth doing because the receiver isn't affected much by this type noise.
 Not so in a super-communicator.
-This is why it is advantageous to limit your DMC input frequency to a single cycle or lower - outside of a lab environment and cryogenic temperatures, don't even bother using waveforms higher that around 10-15 Hz.
+This is why it is advantageous to limit your DMC input frequency to a single cycle or lower - outside of a lab environment and cryogenic temperatures, don't even bother using waveforms higher than around 10-15 Hz.
 If you are lucky enough to actually have a cryolab to play around in, have fun - and be sure to publish your results!
 You'll want to use sine waves simply because of their high spectral purity -it means less distortion.
 Limit the peak-to-peak voltage to as low as you can, for the same reason.
 Sounds kinda easy as I am writing this, but you wouldn't believe just how viciously difficult making a sine wave like this can be... but it can be done.

 Further Considerations

 If you think the transmitter of P2 waves is non-intuitive, then the receiver will really be headache material.
 A hint: from clues given about the transmitter, the receiver also would require no antenna, be completely self contained, and require ultra precision components, amongst other things.
 But, the process of transmitting and receiving aren't commutative.
 Just because you know how to build a transmitter does not mean you know how to build a receiver.
 For example, how can you 'tune' a receiver when the transmitter has an effective bandwidth of plus or minus 0.5 Hz?
 How do you do this tuning when there is no external signal to lock onto?
 Conventional radios self tune by looking at the signal strength, but that is radio.
 In an FTL receiver, there is never anything for a phase locked loop to lock onto.
 Enter the "Hunter-Seeker" circuitry.
 Then, there is the problem of translating the imaginary signal back into a complex signal electronics circuitry can work with - the complex regeneration of the original signal.
 This is the opposite of what the DMC does in the transmitter and is a job for the Reintegration Logic Block...
 I mentioned before that creating P2 waves is the easy part.
 Well, receiving them is NOT.
-In 22+ years of experimenting, maybe one year was spent figuring out how to create P2 probability waves and overlay them with meaningful information.
+In 22+ years of experimenting, maybe one year (and that is a generous overestimation) was spent figuring out how to create P2 probability waves and overlay them with meaningful information.
 The other fifth century was spent attempting to detect them.
 It ain't easy working with Nothing...